Emirates Launches An Airbridge Between Dubai And Lebanon Dedicating Over 50 Flights To Deliver Much Needed Emergency Relief Support - UrduPoint

 Emirates Launches An Airbridge Between Dubai And Lebanon Dedicating Over 50 Flights To Deliver Much Needed Emergency Relief Support

-Airline will enable people around the world to donate cash or Skywards Miles to be converted to cargo capacity for transport of critical aid and supplies to Beirut

-Karachi (UrduPoint / Pakistan Point News - 13th Aug, 2020) In the wake of the Port of Beirut explosions which have devastated many parts of Lebanon’s capital city, Emirates is standing with Lebanon to provide critical emergency relief and aid to the hundreds of thousands of people affected by the blasts.
+(UrduPoint / Pakistan Point News / WAM - 14th Aug, 2020) DUBAI, 13th August 2020 (WAM) - In the wake of the Port of Beirut explosions which have devastated many parts of Lebanon’s capital city, Emirates is standing with Lebanon to provide critical emergency relief and aid to the hundreds of thousands of people affected by the blasts.
 Emirates SkyCargo plans to ramp up its freighter operations to Lebanon by dedicating over 50 flights to deliver much needed airlift to the country.

 Emirates is providing people around the world the opportunity to donate cash or pledge their Skywards Miles, through a dedicated, secure and convenient portal via the Emirates Airline Foundation.
 For the next three months of donations, the Emirates Airline Foundation will in turn directly coordinate shipments of urgent food, medical supplies and other much needed items with a range of NGO partners to ensure donations directly help those affected on the ground in a swift and transparent manner.
 Work is underway to mobilise recognised humanitarian partners.